migdaluk/vera/README.md

 ---

+## 🤝 Contributing

+**Contribution Note:** This repository is a snapshot submission for the Google ADK Capstone Competition.
+We are currently **NOT accepting Pull Requests** or code contributions to preserve the integrity of the submission and copyright ownership.
+Feel free to fork the project for your own experiments!

+---

 ## 🎓 About This Project

 **VERA** was developed as a **Capstone Project** for the [Google Agents Development Kit (ADK) Course](https://developers.google.com/adk).